uTox/uTox/docs/BUILD.md

 `gcc -o uTox.exe *.c ./png/png.c icon.res -lgdi32 -lmsimg32 -ldnsapi -lcomdlg32 -lopenal32 -lole32 -lstrmiids -loleaut32 -lvpx -ltoxav`

+### Automagic scrips

+Assuming you have a working unix-like envrioment, there's a build script to cross compile for windows in [tools/]

 <a name="osx" />
 ## OSX
 You need XQuartz on 10.8+, no video yet.